 Licenses and distributed deployments

 Note: This topic does not pertain to standalone Splunk Enterprise deployments, which consist of a single Splunk Enterpirse instance plus forwarders.
-For a standalone deployment, simply install the license appropriate to your needs directly on the instance.
+For a standalone deployment, simply install the appropriate license directly on the instance.
 See Types of Splunk software licenses.

 Distributed Splunk Enterprise deployments consist of multiple Splunk Enterprise instances.
 Separate instances perform various functions such as indexing and search management.
 Each instance is categorized as one or more component types, based on the functions that it performs.
 In most cases, an instance serves as just a single component, but it is possible for an instance sometimes to combine the functionality of several components.